ICAMS/Kanapy/joss/paper.md

 # Summary

-To study process-structure-property relationships it is essential to understand, the contribution of microstructure to material behavior.
-Micromechanical modeling allows us to understand the influence of microstructural features on macroscopic mechanical behavior through numerical simulations.
+To study process-structure-property relationships it is essential to understand the contribution of microstructure to material behavior.
+Micromechanical modeling allows us to understand the influence of microstructural features on the macroscopic mechanical behavior through numerical simulations.
 At the center of this approach lies the modeling of synthetic microstructures that mimick the important aspects such as grain morphologies and crystallographic orientations.

-With the advent of additive manufacturing, the processing steps usually result in rather complex microstructures, with elongated grains and strong crystallographic textures in metals.
-The current state-of-the-art of synthetic microstructure generation includes probabilistic methods like spatial tessellation [@Quey2011], which provides sufficiently accurate representations for simple grain morphologies and size distributions, but cannot capture complex morphologies i.e, irregularly shaped grains.
-Another approach that is widely used is the Random Sequential Addition [@Groeber2014, @Vajragupta2014], it overcomes the shortcomings of tessellation based methods with its ability to model convex and non-convex grain morphologies, but the computational expense is high as space filling by random addition of particles is not efficient for higher volume fractions [@Zhang2013].
+With the advent of additive manufacturing, the processing steps usually result in rather complex microstructures with elongated grains and strong crystallographic textures in metals.
+The current state-of-the-art of synthetic microstructure generation includes probabilistic methods like spatial tessellation [@Quey2011], which provides sufficiently accurate representations for simple grain morphologies and size distributions, but cannot capture complex morphologies, i.e, irregularly shaped grains.
+Another widely used approach is the Random Sequential Addition [@Groeber2014, @Vajragupta2014], which overcomes the shortcomings of tessellation based methods with its ability to model convex and non-convex grain morphologies, but its computational expense is high as space filling by random addition of particles is not efficient for higher volume fractions [@Zhang2013].

-``Kanapy`` is a python package for generating complex synthetic microstructures based on collision detection approach for packing ellipsoids.
-It employs a two layer collision detection scheme, wherein the outer layer utilizes an octree spatial partitioning data structure to estimate which particles should be checked for collision.
+``Kanapy`` is a Python package for generating complex synthetic microstructures based on the collision detection approach for packing ellipsoids.
+It employs a two-layer collision detection scheme, wherein the outer layer utilizes an octree spatial partitioning data structure to estimate which particles should be checked for collision.
-The inner layer consists of bounding spheres hierarchy, which carries out the collision detection only if the bounding spheres between two particles overlap.
+The inner layer consists of a bounding spheres hierarchy, which carries out the collision detection only if the bounding spheres between two particles overlap.
 The actual collision detection between two static ellipsoidal particles is determined by employing the algebraic separation condition developed by Wang et al. [@Wang2001].